GM boosts outlook after US sales fuel first quarter profits

 Excluding a $900 million charge to pay severance packages to about 5,000 white-collar workers who took buyouts during the quarter, GM made $2.21 per share, soundly beating analyst estimates of $1.72, according to FactSet.

-Revenue for the quarter came in just shy of $40 million, up 11% from a year ago and beating projections for $38.55 billion.
+Revenue for the quarter came in just shy of $40 billion, up 11% from a year ago and beating projections for $38.55 billion.

 The company, after the strong start to the year, raised its pretax profit guidance for 2023 to a range of $11 billion to $13 billion.
 Previously it was $10.5 billion to $12.5 billion.

-Shares of General Motors Co. rose more than 3% before the opening bell Tuesday.
+Shares of General Motors Co. rose 2.3% before the opening bell Tuesday.

 Chief Financial Officer Paul Jacobson wouldn't make a prediction about a recession this year, but he forecast strong demand through December.